Heading Text

 Natural features provide an essential element of the quality of life in Baraga Township.
 In addition to their recreational value, other benefits of natural features include: Clean water supplies for homes served by wells Wildlife habitats Ground water recharge and purification, flood control, pollution protection and the support of unique plant and animal life Productive agricultural land Aesthetics (views, serenity, rural nature, etc.)

 Snow Birds in winter.
-Natural beauty recreation clean water wildlife Assinins Church on Keweenaw Bay history of baraga county James Bendry Nester mill
+Natural beauty recreation clean water wildlife

 In the 1860s, the Northern Peninsula of Michigan was rapidly coming to the front as the most promising mineral region in all North America.
 An army of prospectors swarmed through the hills, valleys and mountains, and new discoveries were constantly being made; mills and furnaces were constantly going up; the yield of bullion was steadily on the increase; capital was seeking investment; railroads penetrated in every direction and the career of Baraga County was onward and upward.
 In 1891, the village of Baraga was incorporated.
 The combined population of the village and township was 2,097.
 The formation of Covington Township in 1893 changed the geographical boundaries of Baraga Township.
 The first Supervisor of Baraga Township as we know it today was L. J. Callagher.